Skip to main content

 Intentional Forfeits

-Created by calling the abort method to end the match prematurely.
+These are created by calling the abort method to end the match prematurely.

 In-Game Forfeits